-- 2. Referral of the Complainant to victim advocacy and support services either on and/or off-campus. - 3.
-Adjusting the extracurricular activities, work schedules, work assignments, supervisory responsibilities, or work arrangements of the Complainant, as appropriate. - 4.
-If the Complainant is a student: - 1.
-Referral of Complainant to academic support services and any other services that may be beneficial to the Complainant. - 2.
-Adjusting the courses, assignments, exam schedules, etc., of the Complainant. - 3.
-Altering the on-campus housing assignments, dining arrangements, or other campus services for the Complainant. - 5.
-Providing transportation accommodations for the Complainant. - 8.
+- 2. Adjusting the courses, assignments, and/or exam schedules of the Party. - 3.
+Altering the on-campus housing assignments, dining arrangements, or other campus services for the Party. - 7.
+Providing limited transportation accommodations for the Parties. - 8.
+Informing the Parties of the right to notify law enforcement authorities of the alleged incident and offering to help facilitate such a report. - 9.
+Implementing an administrative leave for an employee in accordance with University Human Resources Policies. - 10.
 Employees and Students Participating in the Equity Resolution Process.
-All University employees and students must be truthful when making any statement or providing any information or evidence to the University throughout the process, including to the Investigator, the Equity Officer, the Title IX Coordinator, the Designated Administrator and/or the Equity Resolution Appellate Officer, and all documentary evidence must be genuine and accurate.
-False statements, fraudulent evidence or refusal to cooperate with the Investigator, the Equity Officer, the Title IX Coordinator, the Designated Administrator and/or the Equity Resolution Appellate Officer by an employee may be the basis for personnel action or by a student may be the basis for student conduct action pursuant to Section 200.010.B.14 or other provisions of Section 200.010.
+All University employees and students must be truthful when making any statement or providing any information or evidence to the University throughout the process, including to the Investigator, the Equity HR Officer (or Designee), the Equity Officer, and/or the Equity Resolution Appellate Officer, and all documentary evidence must be genuine and accurate.
+False statements, fraudulent evidence or refusal to cooperate with the Investigator, the Equity HR Officer (or Designee), the Equity Officer, and/or the Equity Resolution Appellate Officer by an employee may be the basis for personnel action pursuant to CRR 370.010 or HR 601, or other applicable University policies, or if by a student may be the basis for disciplinary action pursuant to CRR 200.010.
 However, this obligation does not supersede nor expand any rights the individual may have under applicable state or federal statutory law or the U.S. Constitution.
-Nothing in this provision is intended to require a Complainant to participate in the process.
+For purposes of this policy, "refusal to cooperate" does not include refusal to participate in any proceedings involving sex discrimination.
+The fact that a determination has been made that a Respondent has or has not violated any policy is not sufficient grounds, by itself, to declare that a false statement or fraudulent evidence has been provided by a Party or witness.

 No employee or student, directly or through others, should take any action which may interfere with the investigation.
-Employees and students are prohibited from attempting to or actually intimidating or harassing any potential witness.
+Employees and students are prohibited from attempted or actual intimidation or harassment of any potential witness.
 Failure to adhere to these requirements may lead to disciplinary action, up to and including expulsion or termination.